Path of the Dragon

 It is a synthesis of somatic neuroscience, depth psychology, trauma-informed ethics, contemplative practice, systems thinking, and mythic language into one lived question: how does a human being become more whole without becoming less honest?

 Path of the Dragon stands at the meeting point of these lenses.
-It treats the nervous system, the psyche, and lived reality as coupled layers of one process rather than separate domains.
-Its voice is poetic, but its architecture is shaped by embodiment, recursive self-reference, and the dynamics of living systems.
+It treats the nervous system, the psyche, relationship, and lived reality as coupled layers of one process rather than separate domains.

-One of the book’s central tensions is deliberate.
 The Entangled Firmament widens the frame into participation, emergence, and the larger field.
-The Crucible of Flesh brings every insight back through sleep, trauma, chemistry, and the finite nervous system.
+The Crucible of Flesh brings every insight back through sleep, trauma, chemistry, hormones, medication, and the finite nervous system.
 One without the other goes crooked: cosmology drifts toward inflation, and biology collapses toward reductionism.

 Change in any one of these lenses affects the others.

 You do not need to adopt the whole cosmology to begin.
-The test is always lived experience: more contact, more honesty, more steadiness, cleaner boundaries, and a more humane relationship to power.
+The wider frame is there when it becomes useful, keeping open the possibility that several languages may be circling something deeper than any one of them can prove alone.
+Hold it as if, test what changes, and keep what returns you to contact, honesty, steadiness, cleaner boundaries, and a more humane relationship to power.

 Who This Is For